cmcntsh/NURS7702_WritingExpectations/README.md

 ## Prompts specific to each paper section (split out by week)

+These prompts are based on the SQUIRE 2.0 guidelines (https://www.squire-statement.org/index.cfm?fuseaction=page.viewPage&pageID=471&nodeID=1) and the interpretive guidelines highlighted in Canvas. (https://utah.instructure.com/courses/1172144/files/185304977?module_item_id=30179403) You are free to use these prompts or modify them.
+These prompts are NOT guaranteed to answer every question.
+You should review the guidance for the scholarly paper provided on Canvas closely and adapt your responses accordingly.

 ### Week 1 (Aug 18)

 ### Week 2 (Aug 25)